library-data-platform/ldp/doc/Database_Tools_Compatibility.md

 ### Summary

-LDP with PostgreSQL has been tested and is believed to be compatible with Access 2019.
+LDP with PostgreSQL is believed to be compatible with [Microsoft Access](http://office.microsoft.com/access) 2019.
 LDP with Redshift does not appear to support Access at the present time.

 ### Background and additional issues